TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 There are a couple of changes that are needed for German Custom Formats to work properly:

 ??? abstract "Set the language to `Any` in the quality profile - [Click to show/hide]"
-    We choose `Any` for the language profile, as otherwise an English movie identified with German audio will not be grabbed and vice-versa.
+    We choose `Any` for the language profile, as otherwise English movies identified with German audio and vice-versa will not be grabbed.

     ??? success "Screenshot example - [Click to show/hide]"
         ![!cf-quality-profile-cf](images/german-cf-profile-language.png)

 ??? abstract "Disable Propers and Repacks - [Click to show/hide]"
-    Change the Propers and Repacks settings in `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](/Radarr/Radarr-collection-of-custom-formats/#repackproper) Custom Format.
+    Change the Propers and Repacks setting in `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](/Radarr/Radarr-collection-of-custom-formats/#repackproper) Custom Formats.

     This way you make sure the Custom Formats preferences will be used and not ignored.

-    You will still be able to prefer Propers and Repacks through Custom Formats that you can find at a later stage in this guide.
+    You will still be able to prefer Propers and Repacks through the provided Custom Formats.

     ??? success "Screenshot example - [Click to show/hide]"
         ![!cf-mm-propers-repacks-disable](/Radarr/images/cf-mm-propers-repacks-disable.png)